gabrielmadruga/MacroCounter/MacroCounter/README.md

 - Week/Month view.
 View streak? how many days did I reach, didn't reach, or surpased the goal?

 # TODO:
-- Persistance
 - Favorites implementation
 - Properly support light/dark modes
+- Settings
     - Add version to the settings
     - Contact us
+- Improve persistance
 - Publish the App!
     - Find resources on how to make a good first impresion on the AppStore, screenshots, icon, etc